 - 4. When using option products, see "5.3.
-Registering the node license". - 5.
-When not using option products, run the OS shutdown command to reboot all the servers.
+Registering the node license". - When not using option products, run the OS shutdown command to reboot all the servers.
 By doing this, the license registration becomes effective and you can start using the cluster.
-After the distribution of the server of the distribution of the server of

 After rebooting all servers, proceed to "6.
 Creating the cluster configuration data" and follow the steps.

-Note: You can ignore that clusterpro_md fails at the time the operating system is starting up.
+Note: You can ignore that clusterpro\md fails at the time the operating system is starting up.
 It is because the cluster is yet to be created.